AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-update-the-cloud-account-profile.md

 ## What cannot be modified?

 1. **[!UICONTROL Password]**:
-To change your password, visit [https://account.adobe.com/](https://account.adobe.com/), as this profile is linked to your account/email address there.
+To change your password, visit [Adobe password reset](https://account.adobe.com/), as this profile is linked to your account/email address there.

 1. **[!UICONTROL Email Address]**:
 Modifying this field depends on your individual circumstances.